 Search by Missing Info

 Not only can you search by different fields and attributes--you can also search by missing info in fields and attributes.
-Using the _missing_ search modifier, you can find items that are missing data in a particular attribute.
+Using the _exists_ search modifier, you can find items that are missing data in a particular attribute.
 This is most useful for cleaning up and maintaining your catalog.
-For example, if the Gender attribute is required to complete an item, you can find all items in your inventory that are incomplete because they are missing Gender and fix them to put them up for sale.
+For example, if the Gender attribute is required to complete an item, you can find all items in your inventory that are incomplete because they are specifically missing Gender and fix them to put them up for sale.

 Note that you must use the attribute’s clean name--its name in all lowercase letters with any spaces between words removed--as the search term.